Robert Berdella: College years

 In the summer of 1967, Berdella graduated from Cuyahoga Falls High School.
 Throughout his studies in high school, he had earned such excellent grades and showed such potential that in 1966, one teacher had placed him in an independent study program.
 Shortly after graduation, Berdella relocated to Kansas City, enrolling in the Kansas City Art Institute (KCAI), with aspirations of becoming a college professor.
 In his first year at the KCAI, Berdella was considered an attentive and talented student, although by his second year, he became vocally anti-authoritarian, becoming acquainted with a clique of students who supplied him with drugs, which he then sold to other students at a profit.
 In addition, he began regularly abusing alcohol.
 He also engaged in acts of animal torture on at least two occasions; during one of these instances, he decapitated a duck in the presence of his peers, and in the second, he experimented with sedatives and tranquilizers on a dog.

-At the age of 19, Berdella was arrested for attempting to sell methamphetamine to an undercover officer; he was released after posting a $3,000 bond (equivalent to about $ as of 2025).
+At the age of 19, Berdella was arrested for attempting to sell methamphetamine to an undercover officer; he was released after posting a $3,000 bond (equivalent to about $ as of 2026).
 He would later plead guilty to the offense and was handed a five-year suspended sentence.
 One month after this first arrest, Berdella and two other students were arrested for possession of marijuana and LSD in Johnson County.
-On this occasion, Berdella could not post bond, and he spent five days in jail; the charges against him and one of the other students would be dropped due to a lack of evidence.
+On this occasion, Berdella could not post bond, and he spent five days in jail; the charges against him and one of the other students were later dropped due to a lack of evidence.